Canceling a rewards card after using the bonus can save money on the annual fee but also affect your credit

 - Juggling multiple accounts: Having too many cards open at once can be a logistical headache, since you need to keep track of when the bills are due, how much you need to spend on each card, when to close them and so on.
 If you are not organized, then having multiple cards might not be for you.

 - Shut out from future possibilities: Another potential downside to applying repeatedly for rewards cards is that future opportunities for cards might close.
 Card issuers have been cracking down and limiting, for instance, the number of times you can apply for a card and receive its sign-up bonus.
 American Express made that change in 2014.
 Similarly, Chase has rejected credit card applications from people who have applied for too many cards in the past two years.
-That move shut out a lot of people from the new Chase Sapphire Reserve card, which has a sign-up bonus of 100,000 points.

 Assuming you follow a modest and sensible approach to applying for cards, though, you should be just fine.